vegadarsiwork/alumni-connect/README.md

     Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.

+## Contributing

+We welcome contributions!
+Please see our `CONTRIBUTING.md` (if available) for guidelines on how to contribute to Auxilium.

-## Deployment
+## License

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+This project is licensed under the MIT License - see the `LICENSE` file for details.